 Your doctor would also help resolve all the issues that you might face during the preliminary stages of your gestation period.
 You will be advised on the medications that you need to take and the exercises which you need to do.
 You will also be acquainted with the activities that would be off-limits at this stage.

-During your pregnancy, your gynaecologist would assign you dates on which you would be required to visit him or her.
+During your pregnancy, your gynecologist would assign you dates on which you would be required to visit him or her.
 Usually, these are kept on a monthly basis.

 You will also notice a lot of changes going on within your body that may range from persistent headaches to cramping and heavy bleeding.
 You should let all of your symptoms be known to your doctor so that he or she can assess what is going on with you and help you as required.

 Postpartum refers to the postnatal period, which is the period just after childbirth.
-Your responsibility of going to your gynaecologist doesn’t end once your child is born.
+Your responsibility for going to your gynecologist doesn’t end once your child is born.